cristidraghici/tvmaze-vue/README.md

 Testing with Quasar, vitest and typescript has proven more challenging than expected.
 Some minimal tests have been added, but this is a matter to be improved for sure.

+### T5 - Implement the horizontal slider

+As I am running out of time, the implementation for the horizontal slider will be mainly CSS based.

+With the horizontal slider we will also implement the genre lists.

 ## Final notes

 I have used Windows as a development environment after quite a long time.
 The OS should not make a big difference, of course.
 But from time to time, tools like the linter or even project bundlers themselves might have issues because of it.